 “We just have a lot of outstanding students and outstanding winners,” Williams says.

-For more information visit the MISD’s website.
+For more information on the Macomb Intermediate School District, visit the MISD’s website.